swei5/michigan_notes/EECS-485/13 OS, Parallelism.md

 - Simpler programming model
 	- The illusion of a dedicated CPU per thread
 	- State for each thread (local variables)
+		- Each function gets their own stack, thus the local variables
 - OS takes care of CPU sharing
 	- Other threads can progress while one thread waits for I/O
 ```